AppliedMechanics/AMfe/README.md

    - for building the documentation `sphinx` and `numpydoc`
    - for checking the code: `pylint`

+For getting the package type

+    git clone git@gitlab.lrz.de:AMCode/AMfe.git

+in your console.
+Git will clone the repository into the current folder.
 For installing the package type

     python setup.py develop